-An attempt to mark a disk on with a secondary directory option failed because an I/O error occurred when establishing the secondary directory on the disc.
+indicates the secondary directory failed to verify with the primary directory when marking on protected with the secondary directory. indicates an attempt to mark a disk on with a secondary directory option failed because an I/O error occurred when establishing the secondary directory on the disk.